AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/12-TravelingSalesmanProblem/12-TravelingSalesmanProblem.markdown

 # Traveling Salesman Problem

 The Traveling Salesman Problem is a classical algorithm problem.
 It consists in visiting a number of cities using the shortest possible route.

+## Illustration

+![Illustration of the Traveling Salesman Problem.](12-TravelingSalesmanProblem/figures/TSPExample.png){#fig:TSPExample}

+Consider the example given in Figure @fig:TSPExample.
+The figure shows four cities located as an horizontal diamond.
 Each city has a 2D coordinate.
-Consider the example given in Figure @fig:TSPExample.

-![Illustration of the Traveling Salesman Problem.](12-TravelingSalesmanProblem/figures/TSPExample.png){#fig:TSPExample}

-The figure shows three cities and the traveler.
+Assuming the traveler begins its journey in city A, many paths are possible, for example ABCD, ABDC, ADBC, ACDB, or ADCB.
+What is the shortest path to visit all the cites?
+Since the distance between City B and City D is shorter than

 ## Swap mutation operation